chrisluong12/Digital-Concept-Tutorial/Tutorial.md

 ## **What is a virtual machine?**
 ![image](https://cdn1.macworld.co.uk/cmsdata/features/3637265/how_to_install_linux_on_mac_thumb800.jpg)

 Virtual Machines (VM) are incredibly important for the developers of today.
 They allow you to emulate an entire system within your host OS which will allow you to do many things.
 Before the existence of Virtual Machines, developers had to buy multiple pieces of hardware that could cost thousands of dollars that a single laptop could do now.

+The beauty of VM's is that it is "sandboxed" from the rest of your system.
+This means that that the software inside the VM cannot tamper with the rest of your system.
+This makes it safe to mess with experimental app or websites so that it will not break your host OS.

 Virtual Machines are managed by virtualization software.
 VMware is the post popular and will be used as an example for this tutorial.
-They can be run directly on hardware, or alongside a host OS

 ## **Types of Virtualization**